potassco/clinguin/docs/index.rst

 .. image:: ../examples/angular/sudoku_basic/out3.png
    :width: 30%

+For a more detailed explanation on how this code works take a look at the :ref:`Basic Usage` section.

 .. note:: Clinguin is part the Potassco umbrella (which is the home of Clingo and the other ASP tools)